ironbay/tempest/README.md

 Feel free to poke around the generated file to change anything to your liking

-## Upcoming
+## TODO

-Right now Tempest provides a very opinionated way on how the props are named and grouped.
+1. Right now Tempest provides a very opinionated way on how the props are named and grouped.
 This should eventually be configurable in case you find our approach too verbose.

+2. The lsit of components generated should be configurable.
+Even our current list is probably the wrong approach.